This is partially a continuation of yesterday's post on Growing Drupal contributors and the project application process.

 Obviously I have to balance this program with normal work, but I am dedicated to up to one person per day.
 So, if you are interested in this let's follow the process I laid out on groups.drupal.org.

-This past weekend was review of how Drupal Security compares and fellow Drupal Security Team member Matt Chapman delivered keeping your site secure.
+This past weekend was BADcamp in Berkeley, California.
+We had back to back security sessions.
+I presented review of how Drupal Security compares and fellow Drupal Security Team member Matt Chapman delivered keeping your site secure.
 The BADCamp folks recorded all the sessions and will be posting videos in the coming weeks.

 Webinar on security: Tuesday the 25th